-I’ve been riding my bicycle or walking almost exclusively for transportation since 2007.
-I also take leisurely bike rides with my children nearly every day.
+What I care most about is family.
+Maybe that’s why I’m so interested in genealogy.
+I also take pride in having a lifestyle in which I usually walk or bicycle almost everywhere I go.
 I enjoy strength training, puzzles, travel, science, and news.
 I love my wonderful and beautiful partner, Amanda, and look forward to any alone time we can get together.
 She designed the homepage for this site, so it will always be the most attractive page therein.

 B.S.
 Applied Mathematics

 Two additional years of PhD-level research in physical oceanography running ocean climate models (ROMS)